Compliance Disruptors: Seismic Shifts of the Regulatory Landscape

 - Private Funds: Onboarding New Investors & the Challenges Related to Foreign Investors (Session 2)

-Investors to private funds want transparency and performance results.
-But it’s the adviser that needs full transparency of who the investor is and what special considerations might be needed.
-From MFN clauses in Subscription Agreements to AIFMD riders to ensure compliance with EU regulations, private fund compliance professionals need to be prepared.
-The panel will address what information is needed to comply with AML /OFAC requirements, along with considerations when seeking foreign clients in an evolving EU regulatory environment.
-Finally, we’ll discuss how your private fund will be impacted by changing DOL regulations.
+Securing investor capital is difficult enough without having to navigate the wide assortment of rules and obligations associated with private funds in today’s regulatory environment.
+While investors to private funds want more transparency than ever, it’s the fund adviser that needs full transparency into who the investor is and what special considerations might be needed.
+From pre-launch structuring considerations (including how to approach going after and accepting strategic capital), to MFN clauses & AIFMD riders to ensure compliance with EU regulations, private fund compliance professionals need to be prepared.
+The panel will address common misperceptions associated with having foreign investors as well as what information is needed to comply with local and foreign rules and regulations when seeking foreign clients in an ever evolving EU regulatory environment.
+Finally, we’ll discuss select compliance topics, including how your private fund may be impacted by changing DOL regulations.

 - Supervising Branch Offices – What Is the Appropriate Level of Oversight?
 (Session 3)